Rain gardens slow the flow of stormwater that enters our streams and lakes.

 And, here in Ann Arbor, you can earn a stormwater rate credit with the installation of a rain garden on your property.

 Washtenaw County Water Resources Commissioner.
-Is one of our partners in the Millers Creek Rainwater Project.
+Is a partner in HRWC’s Green Infrastructure in Swift Run and Millers Creek Rainwater projects.
 Its rain garden program offers free design and implementation help to homeowners.
 Even for the do-it-yourselfer, its website is loaded with good how-to information including lots of photos, site designs and plant lists.

 Michigan Department of Environmental Quality.
 Has a downloadable version of “Landscaping for Water Quality” a 50 page guide for understanding the concepts and applying garden designs for improving Michigan’s water quality through landscaping practices.
 It provides detailed how-to information including site designs and plant lists.